 - In all and above all, reverence and obey God.

 The Song is perhaps the most pure example of Hebrew poetry found in the Old Testament, and it brings the power of its poetry to bear on the romantic relationship of one couple, Solomon and the Shulammite.
 Imaging their relationship as a garden is not much of a stretch as the Song itself uses the image of a vineyard (2:15).
 The Song catches up with them during their courtship (1:2-3:5), zooms in on their wedding night (3:6-5:1), and portrays some of the relational hiccups that occur after the wedding (5:2-8:4).

 Their courtship is characterized by longing, admiration, anxiety (3:1-5), and—very importantly—restraint.
 “I adjure you, O daughters of Jerusalem, by the gazelles or by the does of the field, do not arouse or awaken love until it is desirable” (2:7; 3:5; 8:4).
 A garden of delights awaits them on their wedding day, but it is not to be enjoyed before then.
 The fox of premarital indulgence could spoil their vineyard (2:15).

 Lamentations’ Hebrew name is Ekah, which means “how!”
-Israel bereaved of Jerusalem and the Temple . . .
-How can this be?
+How can it be that the nation of Israel has been bereaved of Jerusalem and the Temple?
 The answer is sin!
-Israel rebelled against God and was expelled from “garden” He had given them.
+Israel rebelled against God and was expelled from the “garden” He had given them.